4dn-dcic/torb/README.md

 Workflows: used in `ff_deploy_staging`

 Start a travis build and leverage the `tibanna_deploy` environment variables for the travis build to deploy to the "fourfront-mastertest" ElasticBeanstalk on a successful build.
 Can also leverage `merge_to` to merge a given branch into another one at the end of the build.
 Branches are determined by `event` and `merge_into` in the event JSON; ElasticBeanstalk environment is set with `dest_env`.
 See the [Fourfront travis config](https://github.com/4dn-dcic/fourfront/blob/d477c04181ff097bfd7fa59092c18e0c13540a90/.travis.yml#L106-L118) and [deploy_beanstalk.py](https://github.com/4dn-dcic/fourfront/blob/master/deploy/deploy_beanstalk.py) for how this is done.
 This is a bit different from `trigger_mastertest_build` and `trigger_webdev_build`, since it propogates the event output and therefore can be used within a step function.
+Writes request information to the `travis` subobject in the event.
+Also updates `id` and `type` in event to coordinate with `waitfor` Lambda.

 ### trigger_mastertest_build
 Lambda function name: `trigger-mastertest-build`.
 [Link](./torb/trigger_mastertest_build/).